chipsalliance/Caliptra/doc/Caliptra.md

 5. A log structure[^6] that represents the measurements that have been extended into PCR3.
 6. A leaf-DPE-signed blob[^7] containing the freshness nonce.

-The remote verifier will evaluate (1) according to ownership policies to determine whether the Caliptra device is trustworthy, before proceeding to verify the rest of the attestation response.
+The remote verifier evaluates (1) according to ownership policies to determine whether the Caliptra device is trustworthy, before proceeding to verify the rest of the attestation response.

 Thus satisfied in the trustworthiness of the Caliptra device, the remote verifier can then evaluate the trustworthiness of FMC by inspecting the measurements in (2), Alias<sub>FMC</sub>'s certificate.
 The verifier can reject the attestation if those measurements do not conform to a known-good value.